Lenniott/FITTNESS_BUILDER/PROJECT_CONTEXT.md

 - **Carousel Support**: Proper Instagram carousel detection and individual item processing
 - **Data Management**: Comprehensive delete endpoints for cleanup across database, vector store, and files

+## Major Pipeline & Frame Extraction Updates (2024-07)
+- **Enhanced Frame Extraction**: All frames from the extraction folder are used for AI analysis (no filtering, no artificial limits, consistent naming)
+- **Processor Logic**:
+  - Adds carousel context to the AI prompt (first video in carousel is often an intro/hook, skip if no exercise is present)
+  - Prevents multiple clips with start times within 3 seconds of each other
+  - Consolidates overlapping exercises (>50% overlap)
+  - Extends single exercises to cover the full video duration if needed
+  - Uses improved AI prompt with explicit rules for non-overlapping, non-duplicate, and complete movement detection
+- **Robustness**: The pipeline is now robust against duplicate, overlapping, or fragmented exercise detection
+- **Instagram Carousel Handling**: All videos are downloaded once, and each is processed individually.
+The system is robust for both single-cut and multi-cut videos, and for carousels with intro/hook videos.

 ## Development Workflow
 1. Local development with docker-compose
 2. Git push to main branch